 - Be on the alert, stand firm in the faith, act like men, be strong (1 Corinthians 16:13).

-Those are just a few Scriptures you can read or pray for people this weekend.
+Those are just a few Scriptures you can read or pray for people this week.
 There are also many poems honoring military service and fallen soldiers; you may even choose to ask your pastor if you can read a poem or share a Scripture on Sunday morning.
 I know at my church we will be singing “America the Beautiful” and saying the Pledge of Allegiance.